-After the Israelites along with a vast mixed company of Egyptians and others departed, the land of Goshen would have been virtually empty.
+After the Israelites along with a great number of Egyptians departed, the land of Goshen would have been virtually empty.
 Sometime later Canaanites moved into this "void region".
 These newcomers would have occupied empty villages, with access to lush marshes, pastures and irrigated fields, free for the taking.
 They prospered and eventually became powerful and ruled over Lower Egypt.
 They were known as the Hyksos (foreign rulers).
-The Israelites were probably long gone when the Hyksos ruled.
+The Israelites were long gone when the Hyksos ruled.

 Egyptian chronology gives the span of the 12th Dynasty to be approximately 225 years.
 Biblical chronology gives the span of Israelite residence in Egypt to be approximately 215 years.
-The exodus occurred 430 years after Abraham entered Canaan and Egypt.
 This would suggest that the Hebrews were resident in Egypt for almost the entire span of the twelfth dynasty.
 The oppression may have lasted approximately 80 years giving approximately 135 years in Goshen before enslavement.
 Biblical events may be distributed over the dynasty according to the table below;